EM-src/PE7044-DMA-FA/README.md

 Select and justify any two entity types / relations of your choice which have relationships with each other and design and implement them using nested-relational and object-relational approach covered in this module.
 Your answer should include object types, object tables, data loading into object tables, and answering a suitable sample query.

+(B) Create a NOSQL subset of the PropertyPortal database using MongoDB.
+Select and justify any two entity types / relations of your choice which have relationships with each other and design and implement them using NOSQL database approach covered in this module.
+Your answer should include creating and populating collection(s) and answering a suitable sample query.